Generating New Spacetimes through Zermelo Navigation: Radial vector field and static metric

 Now, consider the following Zermelo pair

 with

 The NS metric~\eqref{spscetimeR}, when employing Zermelo navigation with $(h_{dS},W_N)$, corresponds to the SdS metric~\eqref{SdS-metric}.

-The example above illustrate that the same multi-parameter spacetime can be obtained from different spacetimes through navigation.
+The example above illustrates that the same multi-parameter spacetime can be obtained from different spacetimes through navigation.
 However, for certain spacetimes, certain navigation paths do not exist.
-For instance, for the RN spacetime, it appears not to be obtainable from Schwarzschild spacetime through navigation, although it can certainly be obtained from flat spacetime.
+For instance, for the RN spacetime, it appears not to be obtainable from Schwarzschild spacetime through navigation in a real wind, although it can certainly be obtained from flat spacetime.
 Consider the following Zermelo pair

 requiring

 Then NS metric~\eqref{MinspscetimeR} leads to RN metric

 where $Q$ is the charge of the central black hole.